Machado homers, Padres earn split with Pirates in 8-3 win

 UP NEXT

-Padres: Face the rival Los Angeles Dodgers for the first time this season when the reigning World Series champions begin a three-game set at Petco Park on Friday.
-LHP Ryan Weathers (1-0, 1.50 ERA) will make his first major league start on Friday.
+Padres: LHP Ryan Weathers (1-0, 1.50 ERA) will make his first major league start on Friday.
 The 2018 first-round pick pitched 1 1/3 innings in his major league debut last fall against the Dodgers in Game 1 of the NL Division Series.

 Pirates: Begin a nine-game trip on Friday in Milwaukee.
 JT Brubaker (1-0, 1.93) starts in the series opener.
 Brubaker allowed one run in 5 1/3 innings last Sunday against Chicago to pick up his first win of the season.